A Multi-Task Perspective for Link Prediction with New Relation Types and Nodes: Expanded Related Work

 \paragraph{Logical reasoning.} Predicting missing attributed links in \namekg can also be performed by learning logical rules that are then used to infer the missing links. \citet{yang2015embedding,yang2017differentiable,sadeghian2019drum,chen2022rlogic} focus on learning Horn clauses from the graph.
 To understand the expressive power of standard GNNs in learning logical rules, \citet{barcelo2020logical} characterize the fragment of FOC$_2$ formulas, a well-studied fragment of first order logic, that can be expressed as GNNs.
 Recently, \citet{qiu2023logical} extended the analysis to heterogeneous graphs.

-\paragraph{Zero-shot learning for link prediction in \namekgs.} To predict links involving completely new relation types at test time, zero-shot methods require additional information encoding the semantic of the relation types. \citet{qin2020generative} rely on semantic features obtained from the text descriptions of the relation types. \citet{geng2021ontozsl} enrich the relation features using information from the ontological schema.
+\paragraph{Zero-shot learning for link prediction in \namekgs.} To predict links involving completely new relation types at test time, zero-shot methods \revision{typically} require additional information encoding the semantic of the relation types. \citet{qin2020generative} rely on semantic features obtained from the text descriptions of the relation types. \citet{geng2021ontozsl} enrich the relation features using information from the ontological schema.
 Finally, \citet{li2022hierarchical} use the character n-gram information from the relation name to generate more expressive representations of the relations.
-As we do not assume access to any extra information apart from the input graphs, not even the relation textual names\footnote{We always consider relation types as numbers, $\cR \coloneqq \{1, \ldots, R\}$, \revision{$R \in \mathbb{N}$}.}, these methods are inapplicable to our scenario.
+As we do not assume access to any extra information apart from the input graphs, not even the relation textual names\footnote{We always consider relation types as numbers, $\cR \coloneqq \{1, \ldots, R\}$, \revision{$R \in \mathbb{N}$}.}, these methods are inapplicable to our scenario. \revision{ To the best of our knowledge, InGram~\citep{lee2023ingram} and ISDEA~\citep{kg-equivariance} are the only methods capable of generalizing to new test graphs without extra information.
+InGram~\citep{lee2023ingram} introduced a method for learning relation embeddings within a relation graph specifically designed to capture the structural affinity between relation types.
+Later, ISDEA~\citep{kg-equivariance} introduced the concept of double-exchangeability, which includes exchangeability between relation types, intuitively their property of being interchangeable with one another, and proposed the double equivariant representations capable of generalizing to unseen relations.
+It also proved that InGram in fact produces positional embeddings that are double equivariant in distribution. }